graph-quilt/graphql-gateway-java/README.md

     Run the class `GraphqlGatewayApplication` as Spring Application using IntelliJ.
 Set the active profile as **local**.

 **No need to restart the application when new you register a new provider service**.

-### Run with docker compose

-The docker compose will start both **localstack** and **graphql gateway**.
-To start, run the command

-`$ docker compose -f docker-compose-local-registry.yml up`

-You should see the Spring Boot Logo and a message "Started GraphQLGatewayApplication ..."

 ### Test using GraphiQL